AustinKelsay/vibible/llm/implementation/THEME_IMPLEMENTATION.md

 # Theme Implementation Guide

-This document describes how the Vibible design system (defined in `/llm/context/THEME.md`) is implemented in code.
+This document describes how the Visibible design system (defined in `/llm/context/THEME.md`) is implemented in code.
 Use this as a reference when building or modifying UI components.

 ---